Ethn-Chn/M2-Baboon-Project/README.md

 To successfully run the Bayesian model included in our code, it is essential to have JAGS (Just Another Gibbs Sampler) installed on your system.
 JAGS is utilized for Bayesian analysis and is a crucial component for executing the model.

 Please be aware that running the Bayesian model can be time-consuming.
 To save you from the lengthy process of installation and waiting for the model to run, I have provided the results directly in the Bayesian_results.csv file.
-This file contains the output of our Bayesian analysis and can be consulted for a quick overview of the model's results.
+This file contains the output of the Bayesian analysis and can be consulted for a quick overview of the model's results.

 To download JAGS, please visit the file page of the mcmc-jags project on SourceForge: https://mcmc-jags.sourceforge.io/